Today’s header image was created by me. It s photo that I took while we where at the Retro Games Fair.

 This is, pretty much, the first summer of video games that I can remember.
 All that’s missing from this group is Power Blade, TMNT and Super Mario Bros. and you have my first summer of video games.

-Djstump has been on a bit of a Diabolo 2 and 3 kick recently, so finally being able to pick up the game where it all started was a bonus for the day.
+Squidgey has been on a bit of a Diablo 2 and 3 kick recently, so finally being able to pick up the game where it all started was a bonus for the day.

-When I asked Djstump what he thought of the event, he had this to say:
+When I asked Squidgey what he thought of the event, he had this to say:

 It’s been a trip down memory lane.
 And if your first gaming experience was from the PS3 onwards, this event won’t make much sense to you, but if you’re a little older it’ll be a great way to spend an afternoon.